 Required Minimum Level of Education: High School Diploma or Equivalent Required

 Required Specific Degree/Training: High School Diploma or Equivalent Required

 Preferred Minimum Level of Education: *Degree Preferred

 Preferred Specific Degree/Training: Bachelor's degree preferred

-Required Specific Experience: At least four years of administrative experience, preferably with educational programming.
+Required Specific Experience: Up to four years of administrative experience, preferably with educational programming.
 Bachelor's degree may substitute for experience.